-We offer on-farm pick up at our barn in West Granby, CT Pick up times in West Granby are Tuesdays through Saturdays, from 10am – 6pm.
-You may come to our West Granby farm once a week anytime during those hours.
+Summer CSA: On-farm Pick-Up, at our barn in West Granby, CT, is Tuesdays through Saturdays, from 10am – 6pm.
+You may come once a week, anytime during those hours.
 You do NOT need to come at the same time each week.
 Many members enjoy pick-up day as a highlight of their week!
-Children are welcome and seem to especially enjoy the Pick-Your-Own experience which is included in your on-farm share .
-Please keep an eye on your children and remain in the designated areas, as we are a working farm with active farm equipment.
+Children are welcome and seem to especially enjoy the Pick-Your-Own experience, which is included in your share .

 CSA pick up is at 111 Simsbury Rd, the big red barn at the north end of the property.
 (The other Holcomb Farm buildings are located at 113 Simsbury Rd, where Day Street South intersects with Simsbury Road.)

 Most weeks of the summer season, we will have something for CSA shareholders to harvest in easily accessible fields.
-The PYO crops include strawberries, basil, cilantro, other herbs, cherry tomatoes, tomatillos, hot peppers, cut flowers, green beans, edamame soybeans, snap peas, and raspberries.
+The PYO crops include strawberries, basil, cherry tomatoes, tomatillos, hot peppers, green beans, edamame soybeans, snap peas, a wide range of herbs, flowers, and raspberries.
 We have signage inside the barn in the announcing what’s ready to pick and where it is.

 Your weekly share will usually consist of a bountiful bag of 6-10 crops.
 Most weeks, you may select the items you prefer from the crops available.
-Items in short supply may be individually limited.
-As an example, for a week in July, a share may include carrots, beets, lettuce, summer squash, cucumbers, cabbage, broccoli, scallions and new potatoes, with green beans, hot peppers, basil, nasturtiums, and cutting flowers in the Pick-Your-Own fields.
-Later in the season, early fall crops might include arugula, squash, watermelon, brussel sprouts, and pumpkins.
+As an example, for a week in July, a share may include beets, lettuce, summer squash, cucumbers, cabbage, broccoli, scallions and new potatoes, with green beans, hot peppers, basil, nasturtiums, and cutting flowers in the Pick-Your-Own fields.
+Later in the season, early fall crops might include arugula, carrots, squash, watermelon, brussel sprouts, and pumpkins.

 We grow multiple varieties of all of the following: lettuce, summer squash and zucchini, cucumbers, watermelon, carrots, beets, tomatoes, peppers, eggplant, peas, beans, okra, kale, chard, basil, dill, parsley, cilantro, potatoes, onions, winter squash, fennel, brussel sprouts, leeks, spinach, cabbage, broccoli, cauliflower, turnips, rutabaga, kohlrabi, arugula, parsnips, radishes, and sweet potatoes and more.